bactiar291/equalhub-testnet-bot/README.md

 # equalhub-testnet-bot
-ready guys ? only adds liquidity, not swap
+ready guys ? only add liquidity, not swap